Apply fa fa-search

 Engage in critical thinking and research in relation to the rapidly evolving 21st century environment of screen acting and the media industries.

 In your first year, you will be introduced to techniques of performance and screen craft.
-You will focus on the basics of storytelling, how to create a script, engage with an audience and develop an understanding of different production processes.
+You will focus on the basics of storytelling, how to create a script, engage with an audience, and develop and understanding of different production processes.

 You will work with smartphones and edit equipment to develop an understanding of the versatility and opportunities afforded within contemporary media for acting and performance, beyond traditional studio-based craft.

-In parallel, you will focus on honing your acting, presenting and performance skills so that you can actively participate in productions on camera, or create your own pieces of work which demonstrate your performance skills.
+In parallel, you will focus on honing your acting, presenting your own pieces of work which demonstrate your performance skills.

 In your second year you will develop your screen-acting and production skills to a more advanced level and gain a deeper understanding of the contemporary media landscape.
 You will learn how to enhance and manage your screen personality and presence, while experimenting with a diverse selection of media platforms and screen production skills.